emmajohnston2/github-slideshow/_posts/0000-01-02-emmajohnston2.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-writing this here right now
+this is a meme or witty comment